Finding the Mapleton Tramline today

 HIGHWORTH RANGE

-After crossing Henebery Road, the route then approaches Mapleton Road, and follows it quite closely on its south side (only ten metres or so from the road fence) until it crosses the Mapleton Road at a bend formerly known as 'Captain's Corner'.
+After crossing North Henebery Road, the route then approaches Mapleton Road, and follows it quite closely on its south side (only ten metres or so from the road fence) until it crosses the Mapleton Road at a bend formerly known as 'Captain's Corner'.
 A large pond and a tennis court are on the left.
 An unprotected level crossing was located here.
 The house at the corner sits squarely on the old tram roadbed, partially in a cutting which can be observed behind the house.

 Photo 17: The roadbed behind the house at Captain's Corner.